geehaad/Quantum-Computing/ReadME.md

 <div>
 <img src="matrix_multiplication/cat.jpg" width="400px" style="float:left"><br>
 <p >
-You probably heard before about the Schrödinger's cat, Schrödinger's cat is a thought experiment that asks a question, is the cat, which is inside the box, alive or dead?<br>
+You probably heard before about the Schrödinger's cat, Schrödinger's cat is a thought experiment that asks a question, is the cat, which is inside a box, alive or dead?<br>
 Let's imagine you opened the box at time x-1, and you found the cat is alive, now you think that the cat is always alive,<br>
 but what if you opened the box at time x+1, and found that the cat is dead!!<br>
 know you know definitely that the car is alive at time x-1 and dead at time x+1, but what is her situation at time x?<br>